Epsilon Team

-The Epsilon Team (Ομάδα Έψιλον) is an alleged secret society that appears in Greek modern folklore, conspiracy theories and ufology.
+The Epsilon Team (Ομάδα Έψιλον) is an alleged secret society that appears in modern Greek folklore, conspiracy theories and ufology.
 The team was first described in a 1977 book, and supposedly consists of prominent Greek people who possess secret knowledge of extraterrestrial origin.
 Beginning in the 1980s, literature about the society became infused with anti-Semitic conspiracy theories, placing the Epsilon Team in a cosmic battle against the Jews.
 The body of beliefs related to the Epsilon Team has been labeled epsilonism, and those who subscribe to it have been labeled epsilonists.

 History

 Epsilon is the fifth letter of the Greek alphabet, and has a modern history as a symbol for freedom and Greece.
 It was notably used in this capacity during the Greek War of Independence.
-A precursor to the epsilonists was Spyridon Nagos, a Freemason and socialist who in the early 20th century envisioned a secret society of high-ranking Greeks, working in secret for the benefit of their country.
+A precursor to the epsilonists was Spyridon Nagos, a Freemason and socialist who in the early 20th century envisioned a secret society of high-ranking Greeks, working in secret to benefit their country.

 The originator of what became the modern Epsilon Team mythology was the author George Lefkofrydis.
 Inspired by Plutarch's text On the E at Delphi, he began to develop his theories in the 1960s.
 In 1977, he published the book Spaceship Epsilon: Aristotle's Organon: The Researcher, where he claimed to have discovered hidden messages in Aristotle's Organon.
 According to Lefkofrydis, the text reveals that Aristotle was an extraterrestrial from the star Mu in the constellation Lagos (Lepus/Rabbit).
 Lefkofrydis described the existence of a secret society of influential Greeks, who had extraterrestrial knowledge stemming from Aristotle, and who worked to protect the interests of the Greek people.
 Lefkofrydis' book was quickly withdrawn from publication, but its theories were developed further by others.

+The conspiracy theory became better known in Greece around 1997 through a number of books and magazine articles.
+The word epsilonism was established as a term for the general phenomenon, and is usually used by people who disapprove of it.
+The Delphic Epsilon, which can be found on ancient Greek monuments but also on objects from the Inca civilisation, was established as the symbol of the Epsilon group.